Clustered Federated Learning via Generalized Total Variation Minimization: A Primal Dual Method for GTV Minimization

-Algorithm \ref{alg1} can be implemented as message passing over the edges of the empirical graph $\graph$.
-During each iteration, local computations are carried out at each node and each edge.
-The primal update step \eqref{primal_udpate} can be executed in parallel for each node $\nodeidx \in \nodes$.
-Note that \eqref{primal_udpate} involves the local loss function $\locallossfunc{\nodeidx}{\localparams{\nodeidx}}$ which encapsulates the local dataset $\localdataset{\nodeidx}$.
-The dual update step \eqref{eq_dual_update} can be carried out in parallel for each edge $\edgeidx \in \edges$.
-Note that \eqref{eq_dual_update} is parametrized by the GTV penalty function $\gtvpenalty$ (see \eqref{eq:5}).
 The results of the node-wise primal and edge-wise dual updates in step \eqref{primal_udpate} and \eqref{eq_dual_update} are spread to neighbouring (incident) edges and nodes during steps \eqref{equ_non_labled_pu} and \eqref{alg1_compute_diff_edge} of Algorithm \ref{alg1}.
 Trivially, the number of basic computational steps required by Algorithm \ref{alg1} is directly proportional to the number of edges in the empirical graph $\graph$.

 It can be shown that Algorithm \ref{alg1} is robust against errors occurring during the updates in steps \eqref{primal_udpate} and \eqref{eq_dual_update} \cite{Rasch:2020tx,Condat2013}.
 This is important for applications where the update operators \eqref{equ_node_wise_primal_update_def} and \eqref{equ_edge_wise_dual_update_min_def} can be evaluated only approximately or these updates have to be transmitted over imperfect wireless links.
 Let us denote the perturbed update (e.g., obtained by a numerical optimization method for solving \eqref{equ_node_wise_primal_update_def}) by $\widetilde{{\weights}}_{\itercntr\!+\!1}$ and the exact update by $\estlocalparams{\nodeidx}_{\itercntr+1}$, respectively.
 Then, Algorithm \ref{alg1} is still guaranteed to converge to a solution of \eqref{equ_gtvmin} as long as $\sum_{\itercntr=1}^{\infty} \normgeneric{\widetilde{{\weights}}_{\itercntr\!+\!1} -\estlocalparams{\nodeidx}_{\itercntr+1}}{} < \infty$ (see \cite[Sec.\ 3]{Condat2013}).